Tips & Guidelines

 Since authentic saltillo tile is handmade, there are variations in size and thickness from tile to tile.
 They’re like snowflakes – every tile is unique.
 So, when Saltillo tile is installed, your installer must pay careful attention to the grout spacing.
 Traditionally, Saltillo floors have wide grout lines.
 The average grout line is 1/2 – 3/4-inch.
 This wide grout line accommodates the size variations from tile to tile.

-And since you’ll have these glorious grout lines – they play a big impact into the overall look of your floor.
+And since you’ll have these glorious grout lines – they play a big impact on the overall look of your floor.
 Here are some things to consider.

 Most importantly, two types of grout are recommended for clay tile floors.

-Regular Mortar mix (or Masonry Mix) is most traditional and is the least costly option.
+Regular Mortar mix (or Masonry Mix) is the most traditional and is the least costly option.
 About 95% of our customers use regular mortar mix.
 You can find several different brands of this masonry mix and they all do just about the same thing.
 So if you’re looking to save on cost, here’s where you do it.
 Just make sure your installer uses plenty of the mix smushed into the terra cotta tile grout lines and joints.
 (Yes, I used the word “smushed”.
 It’s very technical.)
-The finished color of mortar mix is light cement gray.
+The finished color of the mortar mix is light cement gray.
 It can be stained with concrete stain, however.

 Sanded Grout is your other option.
 This is a mixture of sand and cement.
 This is common for Mexican tile grout.
 The only reason that we recommend sanded grout is for the purpose of color selection.
 There is some shrinkage with sanded grout, so the same advice goes for using ample grout – smush it into the joints really well.
-Sanded grout is a more expensive option than regular mortar mix.
+Sanded grout is a more expensive option than regular mortar mix for terracotta tile floors.